smit25/BeatSync/README.md

 BeatSync is a cross web collaborative platform that enables users to host a spotify party and listen to the every beat in perfect synchronization.
 Any user can sign up, create a room, invite fellow participants using the unique room key and seal the deal!

-_Note: Since this application is in its alpha stage, user require spotify premium to have access to playbck control._
+_Note: Since this application is in its alpha stage, user require spotify premium to have access to playback control._

 ## Installation
-Clone the repo and install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) Download the dependencies on your pc by running the following command:
+Clone the repo and install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

+Download the dependencies on your pc by running the following command:
 ```bash
 npm install